Bring Sconiers Home

 PURPOSE

-Another aim of the website is to enlist support, documentation, information, and networking so that Sconiers' remarkable story might be fully, accurately, and honorably told, as well as the story of the unrelenting, passionately committed DPMO and volunteer researchers in the U. S. and abroad who surely were enlisted by Destiny in a bizarre sequence of events to lead Sconiers home.
+Another aim of the website is to enlist support, documentation, information, and networking so that Sconiers' remarkable story might be fully, accurately, and honorably told, as well as the story of the unrelenting, passionately committed DPAA and volunteer researchers in the U. S. and abroad who surely were enlisted by Destiny in a bizarre sequence of events to lead Sconiers home.

 Copyright this business.
 All rights reserved.